-- Routine surveillance of roadway and land use conditions relating to specific system analysis efforts. - Continued providing traffic counts/ADT data as needed. - Continued collection of development permit activity to support population/employment updates and projections. - Continued collection of crash reports to track high-risk areas. - Continued collection of turning movements at key intersections. - Continued collection of business permit activity related to current commercial activity to support employment updates and projections. - Coordinate with DOTD HQ request regarding traffic counts. - Performance-based Planning and Programming (PBPP) - a) Integrate performance management concepts into the existing federally required transportation planning and programming processes not limited to the following: - Long Range Transportation Plan (LRTP) - Transportation Improvement Program (TIP) - Strategic Highway Safety Plan (SHSP)
+- Routine surveillance of roadway and land use conditions relating to specific system analysis efforts. - Continued providing traffic counts/ADT data as needed. - Continued collection of development permit activity to support population/employment updates and projections. - Continued collection of crash reports to track high-risk areas. - Continued collection of turning movements at key intersections. - Continued collection of business permit activity related to current commercial activity to support employment updates and projections. - Coordinate with DOTD HQ request regarding traffic counts. - Performance-based Planning and Programming (PBPP) - a) Integrate performance management concepts into the existing federally required transportation planning and programming processes not limited to the following:

-- b) Ensure to link transportation investments in the TIP with goals/performance measures and assess the impact of such investments on achieving the performance targets. - c) Coordinate with DOTD to monitor the MPO targets for congestion, pavements, and bridge performance measures.
-Develop a process to monitor/measure the progress towards the performance targets. - d) Generate performance reports showing all metrics and communicate the results to TAC, TPC, transportation stakeholders, and the general public. - Develop annual list of federally funded obligated highway and transit projects. - Prepare TIP self-certification document for internal purposes to document how the TIP projects address the FAST Act planning factors and monitor performance measures to support DOTD in achieving its TPM targets. - Adopt and incorporate updated performance measures/targets.
+- Long Range Transportation Plan (LRTP) developed with assistance from consultant - Transportation Improvement Program (TIP) - Strategic Highway Safety Plan (SHSP) - b) Ensure to link transportation investments in the TIP with goals/performance measures and assess the impact of such investments on achieving the performance targets. - c) Coordinate with DOTD to monitor the MPO targets for congestion, pavements, and bridge performance measures.
+Develop a process to monitor/measure the progress towards the performance targets. - d) Generate performance reports showing all metrics and communicate the results to TAC, TPC, transportation stakeholders, and the general public. - Develop a CFR compliant annual list of obligated projects (ALOP) through the imperative coordination with LADOTD and the public transit operator. - Prepare TIP self-certification document for internal purposes to document how the TIP projects address the FAST Act planning factors and monitor performance measures to support DOTD in achieving its TPM targets. - Adopt and incorporate updated performance measures/targets.

-- An up-to-date information database of relevant transportation planning variables - PM1, PM2, and PM3 targets setting, monitoring, and reporting process - Adoption and incorporation of updated performance measures/targets - Annual list of federally funded obligated projects - TIP self-certification document - Updated Land Use and TAZ layer - Projected traffic counts
+- An up-to-date information database of relevant transportation planning variables - PM1, PM2, and PM3 targets setting, monitoring, and reporting process - Adoption and incorporation of updated performance measures/targets - Annual list of obligated projects - TIP self-certification document - Projected traffic counts